aym-n/SHA256/README.md

 - **Reference:** [CUDA Bitcoin Miner](https://github.com/geedo0/cuda_bitcoin_miner)
 - ~173 MH/s
 - For comparison, I also tested a CUDA-based Bitcoin miner implementation, which is optimized for mining rather than general-purpose SHA-256 hashing.
 While it achieved a respectable ~173 MH/s.

+---

+For a theoretical analysis of the performance limits and bottlenecks, refer to the [ANALYSIS.md](ANALYSIS.md) file.